 If your LG refrigerator is leaking water into the floor from the freezer compartment, there could be several reasons why.
 Assuming your refrigerator hasn't lost power and the water isn't from thawing and melting items in the freezer, then you can begin investigating some common reasons why water might get onto the floor of your kitchen.

-Ice Bin Position
+Ice Maker and Bin Position

 If the ice bin is out of its normal position, it may allow some of the extra spray to get into the bottom of the freezer.
 Since your LG freezer is located in the bottom of the refrigerator, the water may leak out into the floor through the door gasket before it has a chance to freeze.

 The ice maker supply line mentioned previously can leak onto the floor in another manner.
 The water inlet that feeds the ice maker can have water pressure that is too high.
 If the pressure is so high that it causes the ice cube trays to overfill, it may spill water into the bottom of the freezer.
-The cube size can be adjusted on an LG ice maker.
-If dialed down, less water will come from the inlet and the spill may not occur.
-Less pressure in the line may also prevent splashing, which could cause additional spillage.
+Also check the water inlet valve.
+If it's cracked, or if it has a loose fitting, water will leak out around the valve.